smarabattula/auto_anki/README.md

 - Install Anki library
  ` python setup.py install`

-## Code Documentation

-We generated the documentation of our code using TODO.
-You can find our code documentaion for each method implemented here (TODO).

 ## How to Contribute

 We would be happy to receive contributions!
 If you'd like to, please go through our [CONTRIBUTING.md](https://github.com/usmanwardag/auto_anki/blob/main/CONTRIBUTING.md).